cam5/leadpages_wordpress_plugin/readme.md

 ***Change Log***

+* 2.1.6.15
+    * Fix for global leadboxes not respecting the post type they were selected to show up on

 * 2.1.6.14
     * Fix for mixed case email address login failure - CJ-508
     * Fix for 404 pages returning 200 ok - CJ-504